edwinbischoff/edwinbischoff.github.io/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Hi, I'm a Biochemist Student
+title: Home
 permalink:
 ---
-Index Test
+Hi!
+I'm a Biochemistry student with high aspirations.